tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/Activities/11-Stu_Risky_Business/README.md

 # Risky Business

-Harold has been participating in some risky business.
-He recently became seriously involved in the cryptocurrency market and has seen some excellent returns.
-Harold's recent returns have him strutting around the office like he's the best trader.
-He even had the audacity to bet you $5 that his portfolio returns are better than yours.
+Harold has been involved in some risky business.
+He's gotten serious about the cryptocurrency market, and has seen some excellent returns.
+Harold's latest returns have him strutting around the office like he's the world's best trader.
+He even had the audacity to bet you five dollars that his portfolio returns are better than yours!

-Using standard deviation and sharpe ratios, do the following:
+Using standard deviation and Sharpe ratios, do the following:

 * Identify which cryptocurrencies have the greatest risk-to-reward ratio.